-The year 2015 kick-started with some far reaching changes for the world of travel.
+The year 2015 kick-started with some far-reaching changes in the world of travel.
 The World Travel Market Global Trends Report for the year 2014 recently identified the key travel technology trends that are projected to change the way the travel industry shall appear in the future.
 This report predicts wearable technology to rise from 9 million units in the year 2013 to approximately 180 million units in the year 2016.
-According to the said report, things like peer-to-peer services, in-destination services, big-data analytics and high personalization are projected to rank among the fastest growing travel trends in the world of online travel.
-These trends are also expected to shape up the travel industry in the coming five years.
+According to the report, things like peer-to-peer services, in-destination services, big-data analytics, and high personalization are projected to rank among the fastest-growing travel trends in the world of online travel.
+These trends are also expected to shape the travel industry in the coming five years.

 The changes in travel technology are bound to transform the face of search as well.
 The new technologies should enable travelers to search for things that they really want, things like “beachside resorts with fine dining”, “rooms with views” and “all-inclusive resorts with scuba diving”.
 Travelers should also be able to search for in-destination offerings using terms like “nice location”, “excellent service” and “quiet location”.

-Studies also show a shift in traveler attitude.
-The modern day traveler always prefers high personalization and in-destination services to standard offerings.
+Studies also show a shift in traveler attitudes.
+The modern-day traveler always prefers high personalization and in-destination services to standard offerings.
 Mixing modern designs with high-tech facilities and customizing them according to the preferences of the traveler is the way to go for any travel agent wanting to adjust to the changing travel trends.
-These concepts are a major hit with single, young and business travelers, particularly those who belong to Generation Y.
+These concepts are a major hit with single, young, and business travelers, particularly those who belong to Generation Y.

-Changes in travel technology have also transformed the way modern day travelers look at their hotel rooms and conference rooms.
-A number of hotels are digitally upgrading their services to offer guests with a virtual concierge and high-tech playrooms instead of those traditional windowless boardrooms.
+Changes in travel technology have also transformed the way modern-day travelers look at their hotel rooms and conference rooms.
+Several hotels are digitally upgrading their services to offer guests a virtual concierge and high-tech playrooms instead of traditional windowless boardrooms.
 In-room workouts are also becoming popular for creating a diverse workout experience for guests through personal trainers and yoga classes.